dchest/tweetnacl-js/README.md

 Usage
 ------

-All API functions accept and return bytes as `Uint8Array`s.
+All API functions accept `Uint8Array`s, Node/Browserify Buffers, or any api-compatible byte array objects.
+Return type defaults to Buffer where available and Uint8Array otherwise.
+Return type is configurable with nacl.setReturnType.
 If you need to encode or decode strings, use functions from `nacl.util` namespace.

 ### Public-key authenticated encryption (box)